ROHIT-PANDEL/Pizzasales-Dashboard/README.md

   Business performance tracking for restaurants or food chains Inventory planning and demand forecasting
   Menu optimization and pricing strategy
-  Marketing campaign targeting based on category-wise popularity
+  Marketing campaign targeting based on category-wise popularity.